 Landlord Rights & Responsibilities in the State

-Similarly, the landlord-tenant law in California gives landlords rights, such as:
+Similarly, the landlord-tenant regulations in California gives landlords rights, such as:

 Proper notice from a tenant vacating the premises